andersbogsnes/homepage/content/presentations/apis/3_fastapi.md

 The mapped endpoint now takes a named argument, which FastAPI will give us as a variable and we can use it in our function.

+---

+:warning:

-:warning: Note that it is matched by name, so the placeholder name and the function argument name must be the same
+FastAPI matches by name, so the placeholder name and the function argument name must be the same

 ---